 Main St Pakenham: a place to flourish

-A majestic Algerian Oak tree beckons welcomingly, a sturdy and strong sentinel at the gates of the newest member of our retirement village family, Main St Village in Pakenham.
+A majestic Algerian Oak tree beckons and welcomes - a sturdy and strong sentinel at the gates of Main St Village in Pakenham.
 Since 1901, this Federation Oak has been nourished by the rich history of nurturing communities that it has extended its branches to.
-We’re deeply honoured to be the new custodians of this regal oak tree, and all that it stands for.
+We’re deeply honoured to be custodians of this regal oak tree, and all that it stands for.

 The character and warmth that is Main St Pakenham

 Home is much more than a house.
 A sense of history and community adds interest, character and warmth to a home address.
-Standing 22 metres high and casting an impressively broad 27 metre canopy across our new village site, the oak tree symbolically reflects a history of strong, inclusive communities, reaching out to all who appreciate its significance.
+Standing 22 metres high and casting an impressively broad 27 metre canopy , the oak tree symbolically reflects a history of strong, inclusive communities, reaching out to all who appreciate its significance.
 With a long history of being a place of gathering - the communal heart of its surrounding communities - Pakenham is a great location for a home.

 Continuing the thread of community

-Due to rise out of the ground on the former Pakenham Consolidated School site starting with an official Turning of the Sod Ceremony on 19 May 2015, Main St Village will continue to weave the common thread of kinship and community minded spirit.
+Located on the former Pakenham Consolidated School site, Main St Village continues to weave the common thread of kinship and community minded spirit.
 State School No. 1359 was the first resident community established on the site back in the latter half of the 19th Century.
 An educational and community hub for students, teachers and families who commuted by horseback, a single school house sat next to a pony yard.

 In 1876, the school was also declared a polling place , in place of the Pakenham Post Office – another instance of bringing community together on the site.